 “In this study, we see that some people have no deficit in their attention.
 But some people do, and we’re not sure why some people are good exoskeleton users and some have more difficulty,” Stirling says.
 “Now we’re starting to investigate what makes people good users versus less adept users.
 Is this driven from a motor pathway, or a perception pathway, or a cognitive pathway?”

 Stirling’s group is working toward a better understanding of the way humans adapt and react to exoskeletons and other wearable technologies such as next-generation spacesuits.

 “We’re looking at the fluency between what the system is doing and what the human is doing,” Stirling says.
 “If the human wants to speed up or slow down, can this system be designed to appropriately move so the human is not fighting the system, and vice versa?”

-Marcia O’Malley, a professor of mechanical engineering at Rice University, says that knowing the cognitive effects of an exoskeleton is especially relevant if the device is used on the battlefield.
+Marcia O’Malley, a professor of mechanical engineering at Rice University who was not involved in the research, says that knowing the cognitive effects of an exoskeleton is especially relevant if the device is used on the battlefield.

-“A decrease in cognitive ability would be extremely detrimental, even if the physical capability of the warfighter is enhanced,” says O’Malley, who was not involved in the research.
+“A decrease in cognitive ability would be extremely detrimental, even if the physical capability of the warfighter is enhanced,” says O’Malley.
 “This [study] is about as close to ‘field testing’ as you can get — moving away from a controlled laboratory setting.
 So, while there is a good deal of variability in the results, they shed important light on the tradeoffs in physical and cognitive performance enhancement.”

 Beyond military and space applications, Stirling says that if the connection between the human and the machine can be made more fluid, requiring less of a user’s immediate attention, then exoskeletons may find a much wider, commercial appeal.

-This research was supported, in part, by Draper.
+This research was supported in part by Draper Laboratory.